atomone-hub/genesis/README.md

 ## Terms

-* Decentralists:
+* AtomOne: an opinionated fork of the Cosmos hub Gaia with chainid "cosmoshub4".
+It is a minimal IBC-token-pegging and ICS hosting hub.
-  - Definition: "Decentralists" are AtomOne aligned members of Cosmos, and serve as a political party within the Cosmos ecosystem.
+* Decentralists: AtomOne aligned members of Cosmos, and serve as a political party within the Cosmos ecosystem.
-  - Context: A more democratic alternative body to the $ATOM1 staked distribution.
-Internally it is a diverse and self-organized membership group with many goals that is supported by AtomOne to provide feedback on all governance proposals.
-XXX align with github.com/decentralists and link.
-* AtomOne:
-  - Definition: "AtomOne" is the designated name for the hub operated by the Decentralists party.
-It serves as the core of their network infrastructure within the Cosmos ecosystem.
-  - Role: AtomOne functions as the operational and governance center for the Decentralists, facilitating key processes and decision-making within their framework.
-It's a critical component in implementing the party's vision and objectives.
-* Constitutional Majority:
-  - Definition: "Constitutional Majority" refers to a consensus threshold set at a higher bar than the standard two-thirds majority, proposed to be around 90%.
-  - Purpose: This elevated threshold aims to ensure broader agreement and inclusivity in critical decision-making processes.
+* Constitutional Majority: a consensus threshold set at a higher bar than the standard two-thirds majority; It is initially set at 90% and cannot be lowered even with Constitutional Majority.
+This elevated threshold aims to ensure broader agreement and inclusivity in critical decision-making processes.
 It reflects a commitment to achieving near-unanimous consensus on essential governance decisions, enhancing the legitimacy and stability of the outcomes.
-* IBC:
-  - Definition: Inter Blockchain Communication (IBC) is a protocol that enables communication between different blockchain networks using Byzantine Fault Tolerant (BFT) light client proofs.
-  - Functionality: It allows for the transfer of assets and information across independent blockchains, fostering interoperability and flexibility in the blockchain ecosystem.
+* IBC: short for Inter-Blockchain Communication, is a protocol that enables communication between different blockchain networks using Byzantine Fault Tolerant (BFT) light client proofs.
+It allows for the transfer of assets and information across independent blockchains, fostering interoperability and flexibility in the blockchain ecosystem.
 IBC is a cornerstone of the Cosmos network's architecture, enabling its vision of an 'Internet of Blockchains'.
-* ICS:
-  - Definition: ICS stands for Inter blockChain Security, a mechanism for running multiple shard chains under the same validator set.
-ICS1.5 is an enhancement that improves inter-shard communication efficiency.
+* ICS: short for Inter-blockChain Security, is a mechanism for running multiple shard chains under the same validator set.
+ICS1.5 is an upgrade to ICS1 that improves inter-shard communication efficiency.
+ICS1 and ICS1.5 help scale the core functionality of AtomOne as well as offer anyone the service of running "consumer chains" for any purpose (within the guidelines set forth by AtomOne) secured and hosted by the same validator set as the AtomOne hub root and core shards.
-  - Impact: ICS enhances the security and scalability of blockchain networks by allowing multiple chains to share a common security model.
-ICS1.5, in particular, focuses on optimizing communication between these chains, making the overall network more efficient and robust.
-* Zone:
-  - Definition: A zone is an independent chain (or an application hosted on a parent chain) with a well-defined governing body or bodies that dictate the governance and economic rules internal to that zone.
+* Zone: an independent or ICS hosted chain (or a dapp hosted on a smart contract chain or an instance on a parent chain) with a well-defined governing body or bodies that dictate the governance and economic rules internal to that zone.
 A zone is sovereign or partially sovereign.
-* Fork:
-* Split:
+* Fork: a pure copy or an opinionated copy of a distribution with either substantially the same or different blockchain software.
+* Spoon: like a fork but more inclusive of more distributions, and more as a means to invite members to entirely new projects rather than to mutate from the starting point of the original host.
+* Split: a fork including the original (if it survives) that preserves the overall invariant that any specific token or member that goes to one fork does not appear in any other.

 ----------------------------------------
 # Objectives